cmu-phil/tetrad-manual-rtd/docs/workflows/interpretation.md

 | **A ↔ B** | Evidence consistent with latent confounding |
 | **A o–o B** | Both direction and confounding unresolved |

-> Always explain edge marks in plain language when presenting results — most readers will not know their formal meaning.
+> When presenting results, explain edge marks in plain language — most readers will not know their formal meaning.

 ---